A Burger Episode

 This is esports the game.
 Yes.

-No one wants it to be their thing so they have the money and they control it.
+But no one wants it to be their thing so they have the money and they control it.
 But then at the same time, you don't benefit from not releasing.

 Madden could have been it if they stopped releasing new versions and just updated the players.
+You know what I mean?
+Like, oh, the graphics are better and like

-the rosters are updated, but the physics, the game engine, all of like.
-Like you add new plays, maybe.
+the rosters are updated, but the physics, the game engine, all of like. you add new plays, maybe.

-Yeah, but like you don't have to
+Yeah, but like you don't have to.
+It was almost an accident.

-they re they redo all of like the tweaks and everything year to year and people have to buy it and then it's not the same game it was four years ago.
+They redo all of like the tweaks and everything year to year and people have to buy it and then it's not the same game it was four years ago.
 Yeah, it's really different.

 It's like servicing the consumer market where you're trying to convince them to spend 60, 70 bucks every year versus.
 It has to be one or the other.